Performance of the ISS-CREAM calorimeter in a calibration beam test: Energy Response and Resolution

 \section{Energy Response and Resolution}

 We used scans of electron energy, angle, and high-voltage and a scan of pion energy to characterize the energy response of the calorimeter.
-The incident beam position is fixed at $\rm [8,8]$ in the $\rm [X,Y]$ plane for the electron energy and pion energy scans, while for the angle and high-voltage scans, the incident position is fixed at $\rm [36,36]$ in the $\rm [X,Y]$ plane.
+The incident beam position is at ribbon 8 in both X and Y directions for the electron energy and pion energy scans, while for the angle and high-voltage scans, the incident position is at ribbon 36 in both X and Y directions.